 - Thrivent Financial sent 20 global mission teams and funded 8 houses.

 - A unique relationship began between Joplin Area Habitat for Humanity and The Salvation Army.
-In all, funds from The Salvation Army gave us the opportunity to construct 13 houses for partner families, assistance for our A Brush With Kindness program, and tornado shelters for families who were affected by the tornado.
+In all, funds from The Salvation Army gave us the opportunity to construct 13 houses for partner families with 17 more on the way, assistance for our A Brush With Kindness program, and tornado shelters for families who were affected by the tornado.

 Through it all, we learned some tremendous lessons, as experience will always prove to be your greatest teacher.
 Above all is that we were never alone.